pforret/blog.splashing/_topic/tourism/lesbos.md

 ---
 # Destination: Lesbos

-Lesbos or Lesvos  is a Greek island located in the northeastern Aegean Sea, often called Mytilene
-in Greece, after its capital.
-It has an area of 1,633 km2  with 321 kilometres  of coastline, making it the third largest island in Greece.
-It is separated from Turkey by the narrow Mytilini Strait and in late Palaeolithic/Mesolithic times was joined to the Anatolian mainland before the end of the Last Glacial Period.

-Lesbos is also the name of a regional unit of the North Aegean region, within which Lesbos island is one of five governing islands.
+Lesbos or Lesvos  is a Greek island located in the northeastern Aegean Sea.
+It has an area of 1,633 km2, with approximately 400 kilometres  of coastline, making it the third  largest island in Greece and the eighth largest in the Mediterranean.
+It is separated from Asia Minor by the narrow Mytilini Strait.
+On the southeastern coast is the island's capital and largest city, Mytilene, whose name is also  used as a moniker for the whole island.
+Lesbos is a separate regional unit with the seat in Mytilene, which is also the capital of the  larger North Aegean region.

 ## Unsplash photos